kedacore/keda-docs/content/docs/2.10/scalers/arangodb.md

   metadata:
     # Required fields:
     endpoints: "https://<endpoint1>:8529,https://<endpoint2>:8529" # Note: add one or more comma separated URL endpoints of all the coordinators
-    query: FOR students IN class RETURN students # Note: the query should potentially only return database documents
+    query: FOR students IN class COLLECT WITH COUNT INTO length RETURN {"value":length} # Note: the query should return only a single numeric value in the JSON format {"value":<value>}
     queryValue: '3'
     dbName: gradesheet
     collection: class